How to find the right financial adviser for you

 Many people also wrote in to the ABC Personal Finance project asking about whether they should get advice from an accountant or financial counsellor instead.

-An accountant, unless they are licenced as a financial planner with ASIC, can't give you financial advice (and a financial planner also can't do your tax returns unless they're registered to do so).
+An accountant, unless they are licenced as a financial planner with ASIC, can't give you financial advice or help you manage your wealth (and a financial planner also can't do your tax returns unless they're registered to do so).

 A financial counsellor is government-funded and independent and usually helps people in debt.